 - Party on Sunset Boulevard - Perhaps one of the world’s most famous streets, it began as a route between the stars’ posh neighborhoods and the Hollywood studios.
 It runs from downtown to the ocean, passing through the “Sunset Strip” on its way.

-- Old Town Pasadena - Historic downtown Pasadena is filled with shops and restaurants.
+- Explore Old Town Pasadena - Historic downtown Pasadena is filled with shops and restaurants.
 It is also a very popular nightspot for all of you party animals out there.

-- Farmers Market & The Grove - There’s a great farmer’s market here with loads of fresh bread, fruit, veggies, and a delicious food court.
+- Shop at the Farmers Market & The Grove - There’s a great farmer’s market here with loads of fresh bread, fruit, veggies, and a delicious food court.
 Nearby is an outdoor shopping area featuring all the major brands as well as a movie theater.
 It’s a very nice way to spend an afternoon.

 - See the Getty Museum – The Getty’s architecture is so beautiful that it keeps me fascinated.
 They have a great art exhibit but what I like the best are the sweeping views of the city and the building’s architecture.
 Visiting here was a highlight of my time in L.A.

-- Griffith Park – This is the second largest park in the U.S, this place has a great place for hikes, picnics or hanging around with friends.
+- Relax in Griffith Park – This is the second largest park in the U.S, this place has a great place for hikes, picnics or hanging around with friends.
 The hiking trails lead up to Mulholland Drive, and provide great views of the city.
-Griffith park has many activities in it including the L.A.
+Griffith park has many activities in it, including the L.A.
 Zoo, the Autry western museum, pony rides, a golf course, driving range, and The (Space) Observatory.